TickTeam/guide-tt/what_is_calendar_view.md

 ###What is Calendar View?

-Calendar View shows tasks based on time frame just like a Calendar does, which is more intuitive and clear.
-Select “Calendar” in the List view.
-The main page is devided into two parts: calendar & tasks.
+Calendar View allows you view your tasks with due date in a calendar, which is more intuitive and clear to manage your tasks.
+Tap “Calendar” in the List view.
+The main page is divided into two parts: calendar & tasks.

 ![](../images/andcalendarview1.png)